 - The user describes his concern as follows: “More than once I have made decisions to address something (corrupt), let it go, dissolved it.
 This time my decision affects a valuable friendship that existed since quite a long time.
 During the past two years both of us have been confronted again and again with dependency issues.
 I have decided to face this problem and free myself.
 My friend, who is facing the same difficulties, has chosen a different solution.
 My decision, my path (which is different from his) feels right to me.
 But it also means that I risk losing my friend.
 My friend reacts to my decision with anger, reproach and misunderstanding.
 The effects of my decision on myself are torturous, full of tension, and accompanied by guilt, fears, anxiety, hunger and headaches.”

-Earlier two users share questions / situations with me that the I Ching both answered with Hexagram 10 – treading (conduct).
+Quite some time ago two users share questions / situations with me that the I Ching both answered with Hexagram 10 – treading (conduct).
 Here a short description:

 - User A: I want to reorient myself professionally.
 For quite a while now, I have been pursuing an idea that would fit that purpose.
 Financially I am now in a position to afford the corresponding education, but suddenly I am unsure: should I do it, is it the right time, do I really want to go for it?
 My belief has stalled.
 What is this all about?